babylonhealth/Stevenson/README.md

    ])
 ```

-## 🚢 Deployment
+## 🚢 Deployment on Heroku

+There are just example instructions if you plan to host the app on [Heroku](https://dashboard.heroku.com/apps).

-You can skip step 1 and 2 if you have already set it up locally.
+_You can skip step 1 and 2 if you have already set it up locally._

 1. Install the Heroku CLI.
    ```bash